-The pursuit of perfect abs often seems like a lifelong ordeal.
-So many things — pizza, pasta, and oh yes, pregnancy! — can thwart our dreams of a toned tummy.
-But aside from J-Lo-level #bodygoals, there are other reasons to focus on strengthening your core.
+The pursuit of a strong core often seems like a lifelong ordeal.
+But regardless of whether your abs are visible, there are many reasons to focus on strengthening your core.

 And one of the best ways to get the job done?
 Planks.